 Being an online organisation and with digital technology at the heart of everything we do, online safety for our customers is paramount, especially as the majority of our users are students of primary school age.
-EducationCity complies with the Data Protection Act 1998.
+EducationCity complies with the General Data Protection Regulation.

 In Product Data Collection and Use

 EducationCity provides a personalised experience for its users.
 Account information for EducationCity users including administrators, teachers and students are password-protected so that only the user, account administrators and teachers have access to this personal information.
 By requiring users to log in, students using EducationCity can access the relevant content and their progress can be monitored.